App testing with GitLab

 - Select Virtual Private Cloud in your folder.

-- Go to the IP addresses tab.
+- Navigate to the Public IP addresses tab.

-- Find the required address, click
+- Find the IP address, click

 , and select Delete.